gregmuellegger/django-rest-framework-cache/README.md

 # Usage

-To use the DRF cache you must register your serializer into cache registry ( such as Django admin ).
-You also must change your serializer to inherit the `CachedSerializerMixin`:
+To use the DRF cache you must register your serializer into cache registry to make sure the cache will be invalidated if the models is updated.

+You also must change your serializer to inherit the `CachedSerializerMixin` before the Serializer class:

 ```python
 from rest_framework import serializers